daixijun/mc-docs.zh-cn/articles/app-service/operating-system-functionality.md

 <!-- container -->
 <!--
 > [!NOTE]
 > [Linux apps](overview.md#app-service-on-linux) in App Service run in their own containers.
 No access to the host operating system is allowed, you do have root access to the container.
-Likewise, for [apps running in Windows containers](quickstart-custom-container.md?pivots=container-windows), you have administrative access to the container but no access to the host operating system.
+Likewise, for [apps running in Windows containers](quickstart-custom-container.md?pivots=container-windows)-->
->
--->
 <a id="tiers"></a>

 ## <a name="app-service-plan-tiers"></a>应用服务计划层